jphalford/blog/README.md

 - Add Test Annotation

 ### A Generic Test Runner
-- use forName to initialise the test class
+- use forName + getDeclaredConstructor to initialise the test class
 - demonstrate that no compile time reference so can be moved out of the source set

 ### Removing repetition